 A desire to add a new feature to your app is also a good reason for an update release.

 More often, this desire comes from the users themselves.
 In the comments and reviews to your app, you may often see the users’ requires to add a new feature.
 Surely, you should not honor all these requests, but if a large percentage of the users ask you for it, you should give a huge consideration on this account.

 At long last, the principal goal of the app is to bring value to the customers.
 If you do that, you receive the benefits.

 3. OS update

 With big OS updates, some apps stop working.
-With iOS 11 for example, it will be older 32-bit apps that will no longer work, until they receive an update.
+With iOS 11 for example, these are older 32-bit apps that will no longer work, until they receive an update.
 Still, you should know that this happens once in a blue moon and doesn’t affect all the devices.